Privacy

 Cookies from these partners allow us to target our advertising to you or to people like you, or to exclude you from our advertising.

-5. Our partners may use advertising cookies to create audiences on our behalf, so we can reach you, or people like you, with adverts about our events and services – spending our advertising budget more effectively.
+For example, if you recently played a top-tips video on our website, we could prevent you from seeing future ads for that video on Facebook by using a Facebook cookie. - Our partners may use advertising cookies to create audiences on our behalf, so we can reach you, or people like you, with adverts about our events and services – spending our advertising budget more effectively.

-6. We also track what happens to the emails we send out.
+- We also track what happens to the emails we send out.
 This helps us improve our communications and campaigns.
 For example, when we deliver an email and you open it or click on a link, we can see that info.
 If we notice that a particular email had a very low open rate, we can work on subject headings – or test different sending times – to improve how many people open it.

 At the end of the day, we want more families to benefit from our free events and services.